-We had a chat with Dr Andrew Livingstone, Reader in Glass and Ceramics, to find out what you can expect from the Glass and Ceramics degree at Sunderland.
+We had a chat with Professor Andrew Livingstone to find out what you can expect from the Glass and Ceramics degree at Sunderland.

-Dr Andrew Livingstone came to the University of Sunderland from Belfast ten years ago, initially attracted to Sunderland for its reputation as a flagship centre.
+Professor Andrew Livingstone came to the University of Sunderland from Belfast, initially attracted to Sunderland for its reputation as a flagship centre.
 He says: "Glass and Ceramics is a very niche arena.
-Here, at the University of Sunderland, we are very niche and we combine those two courses together."
+Here at the University of Sunderland, we are very niche and we combine those two courses together."

 The added benefit for students who are taught by Andrew is that he's experienced, first-hand, the higher education journey and various frameworks as an artist.
 He graduated with a BA (Hons) in Ceramics from Camberwell School of Art, London, in 1989, and then went on to study at the University of Ulster in Belfast, where he gained an MA in Applied Arts and a PhD.
 Through his own personal experience, he contributes to and aids students' learning.

 Gaining his doctorate is one of his proudest achievements.
 "I won't lie, it's a difficult thing to do and it does consume you every hour of every day, but it’s well worth it," he says.
 "That was 12 years ago and it has afforded me to develop my career here and speak around the world internationally."
 Having experienced the challenges and rewards of undertaking a PhD, Andrew is well-equipped to support his students presented with the same challenges.
 "I’ve 12 completions and four going through this year, and I have these discussions with them all the time.
 It’s nice to give them their hat on graduation day, wipe their tears up, and give them hugs," he says smiling.